IE-bank-team/ie-bank-infrastructure/modules/compute/disk/README.md

 ### Parameter: `burstingEnabled`

-Set to true to enable bursting beyond the provisioned performance target of the disk.
+Set to true to enable bursting beyond the provisiunod performance target of the disk.

 - Required: No
 - Type: bool